 If the withholding or debit was successful, the funds will be released as a credit to your bank account within 3-5 business days after the case was resolved.

-If the withholding or debit was unsuccessful, the deferred funds will be released back to your Square balance.
-Your bank account will not be credited.
+If the withholding or debit was unsuccessful and we did not collect any funds, this may have been because of three failed attempts to debit your linked bank account, and subsequent payments were unable to zero out your negative Square balance.
+In this case your bank account will not be credited.
 Rather, your Square balance will be adjusted to reflect the resolution because we never collected the funds from you.

 My dispute was not resolved in my favor.
 What can I do now?

 If at this point you want to pursue the case further, you’ll need to resolve it with your customer directly or seek legal advice.
-Unfortunately, Square can no longer assist in getting the funds back.
+Unfortunately, Square is unable to further assist in retrieving the funds.

 Why was my account debited?